-How to get there?
+How to get to Bloomfield Road

-There is a large pay and display car park just across the road from the ground, which charges £3.50 for up to 3 hours or £7.50 for up to 12 hours.
-Please note that the pay and display car parks near the ground still charge after 6pm, so don’t get caught out and end up with a parking ticket.
+There is very limited parking at Bloomfield Road, but there are pay and display car parks in Seasiders Way near the ground.
+Please note that the pay and display car parks still charge after 6pm, so don’t get caught out and end up with a parking ticket.

 Where to eat and drink